smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     - Delegated Login Identity: **User principal name**

    > **Note**: The HTTP service class is one of the built-in services that act as an alias to the HOST SPN.
-For more information, refer to **How to use SPNs when you configure Web applications that are hosted on Internet Information Services** at <https://support.microsoft.com/en-us/help/929650/how-to-use-spns-when-you-configure-web-applications-that-are-hosted-on> and
+For more information, refer to **How to use SPNs when you configure Web applications that are hosted on Internet Information Services** at <https://support.microsoft.com/en-us/help/929650/how-to-use-spns-when-you-configure-web-applications-that-are-hosted-on>

 13. Within the Remote Desktop session to **DC1**, in the Server Manager console, select **Tools** and then select **Active Directory Users and Computers**.